 Dear friends, welcome to a new video pitfall post!
 This time we’re dealing with a very sneaky part of video analysis: can we trust what we see?
 Sometimes, distinguishing the real detail of an object from that of an artifact is not easy.
-Today’s post will review some of the most common video artifacts and their possible effect on your work.
+Today’s post will deal with hiding or adding details to the scene.
+We will review some of the most common video artifacts and their possible effect on your work.

 Issue: Pixels May Not Always Be Trusted